Coteland's School Ruskington: 1990s and early 2000s: Threat of closure and rapid improvement

+2005–10: Federation

 In 2002, Ofsted recommended that Lincolnshire County Council review schools with under 600 pupils.
 Two years later, the council's education officers suggested that some of these schools merge, close or federate to make them more economical.
 St George's College of Technology in the nearby market town of Sleaford merged with two small village schools—Lafford High School and Aveland High School—in 2005 and 2006 respectively.
 A plan to merge them into an Academy was announced the following year; Coteland's was allowed to opt-in.
 When David Veal retired as headteacher of Coteland's in 2007, the school joined the federation; with that, Paul Watson became executive head of all four schools.
 Following a heated meeting with parents, Watson resigned as head of Lafford in 2008, and the school closed two years later.
 One writer for The Times Educational Supplement pointed out the GCSE results for the smaller schools would be effectively "cancelled out" by St George's results if they merged, regardless of whether they improve.
 The County Council's leader, Martin Hill, commented that "It will secure first class secondary provision for both the Coteland's School and the Aveland High School".

+2010 onwards: Merger into St George's Academy

 A feasibility report indicated that Aveland was not sustainable due to falling enrolment and would have to close; instead the remaining two sites would be redeveloped with £20 million of Government funding as part of the academy conversion.
 A consultation process took place in June and July 2009 and received 127 responses, 85 of which were positive.
 In September 2009, the County Council published a statutory notice that St George's, Coteland's and Aveland would close and a new academy would open in their place; Aveland was deemed unsustainable and would be wound down in 2011, but up to £20m could be given the new academy to refurbish the other sites.
 With the notice period over, the County Council decided to back the proposals on 1 December 2009.
-The scheme was approved by the Secretary of State for Education and, after officially closing on the last day of 2009, St George's combined with Coteland's and Aveland to become St George's Academy on 4 January 2010.
+The scheme was approved by the Secretary of State for Education and, after officially closing on the last day of 2009, Coteland's was merged with St George's and Aveland to become St George's Academy on 4 January 2010.

 The school buildings at Ruskington were demolished in 2012 and work began on a new school as part of the academy development plans.
 Following extensive redevelopment, the new campus buildings were officially opened on 6 November 2015.